-For data sources with chemical structures, the most computationally demanding step in data ingestion is the generation of molecular hash keys.
-Hash keys are generated for each component of a chemical structure in three different structural levels: L5, L4, and L3, which correspond to stitch keys H_LYCHI_L5, H_LYCHI_L4, and H_LYCHI_L3, respectively.
-Level L5 is the most specific; it represents the chemical structure as-is, i.e., without structure normalization and standardization.
-With the exception of the relation R_activeMoiety, a match at this level has higher priority over other stitch keys.
+For data sources with chemical structures, the most computationally demanding step in the data ingestion is the generation of molecular hash keys.
+Hash keys are generated for each component of a chemical structure at three different structural levels: L5, L4, and L3, which correspond to stitch keys H_LYCHI_L5, H_LYCHI_L4, and H_LYCHI_L3, respectively.
+Level L5 is the most specific; it represents the chemical structure “as is”, i.e. without structure normalization and standardization.
+With the exception of the R_activeMoiety relationship, a match at this level has the highest priority.
 The next level L4 represents the structure after normalization and standardization per the LyChI software package .
-A match at this level implies that two structures are equivalent in terms of stereochemistry, resonance, and tautomerism.
-And the last level L3 is the same as L4 but without stereochemistry.
-A match at this level is considered weak and does not constitute equivalence without other significant supporting evidence.
-The purpose for L3 is in anticipation of incorrect or missing stereo information, which is one of the most common type of errors associated with chemical structures.
+A match at this level implies that structures being compared are equivalent in terms of stereochemistry, resonance, and tautomerism.
+Finally, as incorrect or missing stereo information is one of the most common type of errors associated with chemical structures, the last level L3 removes stereochemistry from consideration entirely.
+A match at this level is thus considered weak and does not constitute equivalence without other supporting evidence.
 For each hash key, a suffix -M, -S, or -N is also assigned to designate the molecular component as either a metal, salt, or neither, respectively.
 Table [tab:imatinib] illustrates all three representations for the drug Imatinib Mesylate.
 Note that the cardinality for L5 is always one, whereas for L4 and L3 the cardinality is equal to the number of non-hydrate molecular components.
 (Hydrate components are removed prior to processing.)

 Data stitching

-Stitching is the process by which the stitch multigraph is incrementally constructed as data is ingested.
+Stitching is the process by which the multigraph is incrementally constructed as data are ingested.
 Algorithm [algo:stitching] describes the basic stitching algorithm of Stitcher.
-This algorithm is applied to each data source, and upon its completion produced a stitch multigraph such that any stitch value that spans N stitch nodes is an induced clique, i.e., a complete subgraph of N nodes and N(N-1)2 edges.
+This algorithm is applied to each data source, and upon completion produces a stitch multigraph such that any stitch value that spans N stitch nodes is an induced clique—a complete subgraph of N nodes and N(N-1)2 edges.
 Overlapping induced cliques form the basis for the proposed ER approach discussed in the next section.
-As a side-effect, the stitching algorithm also utilizes the union-find algorithm to efficiently track connected components.
+The stitching algorithm also utilizes a union-find algorithm to efficiently track connected components.

 Entity resolution

-After all data sources have been stitched together, the next step is to partition the stitch multigraph into disjoint entity sets.
-Formally, this step is known as entity resolution (ER) and is the only step within Stitcher that is specific to the drug entity type.
-This is to be expected: Given that ER is about adjudicating the splitting and merging of entities, a reasonable amount of knowledge of the entity type is required for the adjudication to be effective.
+After all data sources have been stitched together, the next step is to partition the stitch multigraph into disjointed entity sets.
+Formally, only this particular step constitutes the entity resolution (ER), and it is the only step within Stitcher that is entity type specific.
+This is to be expected: given that ER essentially is a process of the entity identification, a reasonable amount of knowledge of the entity type is required for the adjudication to be sufficiently accurate.
 For a given connected component, the iterative process of assigning equivalence labels to stitch nodes is known as untangling.
 Algorithm [algo:untangle] gives a high level outline of the untangling process.